SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.7_I-DOCSIS.md

 Retry logic has now been added to all CCAP platform connectors to prevent this issue.

-#### Run-time error caused by CISCO CBR-8 CCAP Platform connector [ID_35599]
+#### Run-time error caused by CCAP connector [ID_35599]

-In some cases, the CISCO CBR-8 CCAP Platform connector could cause run-time errors.
+In some cases, CCAP connectors could cause run-time errors.
 To prevent this, the *partialSNMP* option has been added to all SNMP tables in order to divide the polling over several smaller groups.